cseligman.com

 Reasoning and Results:

 Since the Earth exerts the same force on a body 80 times less massive, it would produce 80 times larger tides on the Moon than the Moon does on the Earth, all other things being equal.
-But tides are caused by tidal forces, which are the difference between the gravitational force at a given place, and the force at the center of the body (which equals the average force on any part of the body), and the Moon being four times smaller cuts down the effect of our larger force per unit of mass by a factor of four.
-Hence the final result, that lunar tides average 20 times larger than ours, or about 30 feet.
+But tides are caused by tidal forces, which are the difference between the gravitational force at a given place and the force at the center of the body (which equals the average force on any part of the body), and since the Moon is four times smaller than the Earth, this cuts down the effect of our larger force per unit of mass by a factor of four.
+Hence the final result that lunar tides average 20 times larger than ours, or about 30 feet.

-The lunar tides do not move around the Moon, because the Earth doesn't "move" around the Moon.
-Since the Moon always keeps one face to the Earth, the Moon experiences "frozen" tides, in which the tidal stretching (which always points toward and away from the Earth) is greatest at the centers of the near and far sides of the Moon.
+Unlike tides on the Earth, which move eastward on the Earth as the Moon moves westward in the sky (thanks to the rotation of the Earth), lunar tides do not move around the Moon, because the Earth doesn't "move" around the Moon.
+Since the Moon always keeps one face to the Earth, the Moon experiences "frozen" tides in which the tidal stretching (which always points toward and away from the Earth) is greatest at the centers of the near and far sides of the Moon.

-If the Moon kept a constant distance from the Earth, the tidal stretching would be fixed, as well as "frozen"; but it gets up to 6% closer or further to/from us than on the average, as a result of its orbital eccentricity.
-This increases/decreases the overall force by 12% (since gravity is an inverse square law), and the tidal force which stretches the Moon by 18% (because the Moon looks bigger when its gravity is stronger, due to being closer).
-Hence the approximately 20% change of about 6 feet in the size of the lunar tides.
+If the Moon kept a constant distance from the Earth the tidal stretching would be fixed, as well as "frozen"; but it gets up to 6% closer to or further from us than on the average as a result of its orbital eccentricity.
+This increases or decreases the overall force by 12% (since gravity is an inverse square law), and the tidal force which stretches the Moon by 18% (because the Moon looks bigger when its gravity is stronger due to being closer).
+Hence the approximately 20% change (orabout 6 feet) in the size of the lunar tides over the course of a lunar month.

-As a result of the 6 feet / 1000 mile stretching, the Moon suffers weak earthquakes, averaging about half the depth of the lunar radius, which are strongly concentrated around the time of its closest approach to the Earth (perigee), every 27.3 days.
+As a result of the 6 feet / 1000 mile stretching, the Moon suffers weak earthquakes at about half the depth of the lunar radius, which are strongly concentrated around the time of its closest approach to the Earth (perigee), every 27.3 days.

-(2) Also, tidal stretching/force does not occur at the surface of a body, but throughout its interior.
-In that part of the Moon which experiences "moonquakes", the overall depth is about half of its radius of 1000 miles.
-Hence, close to 50% of the tidal stretching occurs there, or about 3 feet of stretch in 500 miles.
+(2) Also, tidal stretching does not occur at the surface of a body, but throughout its interior.
+In that part of the Moon which experiences "moonquakes", the overall depth is more than half of its radius of 1000 miles.
+Hence, over 50% of the tidal stretching occurs there, or about 3 to 4 feet of stretch in 500 to 700 miles.
 That is what is causing the moonquakes.
-In the case of the Earth, the tidal stretching is 20 times smaller, but the area where earthquakes normally occur -- the lithosphere -- is only about 1% of the Earth's radius (about 40 to 50 miles, out of 4000 miles), so the stretching in that region is only 1% of 1 1/2 feet, or 1/2% of the lunar stretching, over a distance only ten times smaller.
-Correcting for the smaller region, the average stretch within the portion of the Earth subject to normal faulting is only about 2% of the stretching that is going on, on the Moon, when moonquakes occur.
+In the case of the Earth the overall tidal stretching is 20 times smaller, but the area where earthquakes normally occur -- the lithosphere -- is only about 1% of the Earth's radius (about 40 to 50 miles, out of 4000 miles), so the stretching in that region is only 1% of 1 1/2 feet, or 1/2% of the lunar stretching over a distance over ten times smaller.
+Correcting for the smaller region the average stretch within the portion of the Earth subject to normal faulting is only about 2% of the stretching that occurs on the Moon when moonquakes occur.

 In other words, although the powerful tidal forces exerted on the Moon by the Earth can easily cause weak quakes in the lunar interior, the much smaller stretching of the Earth by the Moon in its crust/lithosphere is far smaller, and cannot be expected to exert any influence on Earth quakes.